Apallapu/microservice-k8s-demo/README.md

 # microservice-k8s-demo
 /microservice-k8s-demo

-# How to microservice-k8s-demo application.
+# How to run microservice-k8s-demo application.

+It will cover below concepts in kubernetes

-  1. kubernetes Deployments
+  1. kubernetes Deployments,Replicasets,pods
   2. Services
   3. Secrets
   4. Persistentence volumes and claims